 Turkey is a huge country that spans two continents and is packed with beautiful places to visit.
 The country is known for the turquoise-coloured waters along the Mediterranean coast, the other-worldly landscape of Cappadocia and the historically rich city of Istanbul.
 However, if you’re happy to wander off the beaten track, there is a huge selection of hidden gems in Turkey just waiting to be explored.

 Dotted around the country there are abandoned ancient ruins, secret waterfalls, partially-submerged villages, beehive-shaped houses and atmospheric bazars to inspect.
-Whilst most tourists flock to Antalya, Cappadocia, Istanbul, Ephesus or Pamukkale, there is an undiscovered Turkey that is often overlooked.
+Whilst most tourists flock to Antalya, Cappadocia, Istanbul, Fethiye or Pamukkale, there is an undiscovered Turkey that is often overlooked.

 Having lived and travelled throughout Turkey for the last severn years, I want to share the best hidden gems Turkey has to offer.
-These destinations are unique and not included on most itineraries!
+These destinations are unique and not included on most Turkey itineraries!

 Disclaimer: Some links in this article are affiliate links, which means that if you purchase through them I receive a small commission, at no extra cost to you.
 This helps cover the cost of running this blog.
 Thanks for your support!

 Unique Places To Visit In Turkey

 Top tourist destinations in Turkey include Istanbul, Cappadocia, Pamukkale and the Turquoise coast and whilst these all rightly deserve a visit, there are many intriguing locations that are not on the tourist trail.
 These unique destinations in Turkey include historic monasteries, hillside fortresses, submerged cities and mysterious caves.
 Read on to discover 21 places to get off the beaten path in Turkey.

 1. Ishak Pasha Palace